 A. The Dialectical Behavior Therapy (DBT) Treatment Program

-There are 3 comprehensive DBT treatment units at DSH-Napa.
+There are three comprehensive DBT treatment units at DSH-Napa—two forensic, one civil.
 These units were established to treat a group of patients who were engaging in significant dangerous behaviors, including episodes of self-injurious behavior, physical assaults on others, and episodes requiring seclusion and restraint.
-These patients receive both individual and group treatment, and are housed and treated in a DBT-informed therapeutic milieu.
+These patients receive both individual and group treatment and are housed and treated in a DBT-informed therapeutic milieu.

 At DSH-Napa, we provide patients with the “standard” DBT program.
-Patients obtain the full “skills training” module, DBT individual therapy and staff coaching on the unit.
-All unit staff have been trained in DBT principles and unit staff as well as ancillary staff attend weekly DBT consultation groups.
+Patients obtain the full “skills training” module, DBT individual therapy, and staff coaching on the unit.
+All unit staff have been trained in DBT principles.
+Both unit staff and ancillary staff attend weekly DBT consultation team meetings.

 As noted above, the role and responsibilities of interns who work on a comprehensive DBT unit are the same as those described for any NGRI unit.
 However, the services that an intern provides would be DBT-informed.
 As such, interns would conduct at least one skills group, a mindfulness group or homework group.
-On some units, these groups have been modified for special needs patients.
-For example, we offer DBT groups for developmentally disabled patients and special groups for patients who have graduated from the comprehensive program.
+On some units, these groups have been modified to address patients at various levels of functioning.
+For example, we offer DBT groups for patients with lower cognitive and/or intellectual functioning, as well as groups specifically for patients who have graduated from the comprehensive DBT program.
+An intern participating in the comprehensive DBT program will also be required to attend a weekly consultation team meeting.

 In addition, components of the DBT program are provided on other units.
 Usually these are therapy groups, such as DBT skills group, without the individual therapy component, and without the structured milieu where unit staff are trained in DBT principles and interventions.